 Big brother Okemo and little sister Acadia

 While on Mount Desert Island, Eric and I and the sled pets also enjoyed exploring many miles of the carriage roads that crisscross Mount Desert Island and Acadia National Park.
-On one hike, we hiked around Eagle Lake.Sobo at Eagle Lake
+On one hike, we hiked around Eagle Lake.As we hiked the carriage roads around Eagle Lake, a bicyclist suggested we might wish to try out the private "Rockefeller Roads" surrounding Little Long Pond with the pups.
+The carriage roads surrounding Little Long Pond are particularly nice for hikers since no bicycles are allowed on these trails.

 Heeding this suggestion, later in the week, Eric and I bundled Acadia and Okemo into the car and headed out for a hike and lunch on the private carriage roads around Little Long Pond (not to be confused with Long Pond where we kayaked).
 It soon became apparent that these trails served as the unofficial dog park where many local and visiting dogs came to socialize, romp and swim.